 The Rubber Plant could be the houseplant for you if you want a tough plant which can reach staggering heights within a few years.
 While its size can still be tamed some what, you have to keep in mind it will eventually require a certain amount of space.

 The common name comes from the "rubber" sap that oozes out of the leaves and woody stems if they are scratched or cut.
 There is often so much of it, that there is a drip factor which you need to be careful with.
-The milky latex however is not particularly pleasant to humans or pets if taken internally and it's an irritant to the eyes and skin.
+Also the milky latex is not particularly pleasant to humans or pets if taken internally and it's an irritant to the eyes and skin so treat it carefully.

 On the plus side, Dr Wolverton ranks the Rubber Plant as one of the very best houseplants to clean the air.
 It also scores really well with resistance to pests and diseases and has a high transpiration rate which increases the humidity of the room it lives in.

 The true latin name for this plant is Ficus elastica, however the traditional early versions have generally been replaced by more modern cultivars and closely related varieties.
 For this reason you might find the plant labeled as Ficus robusta (which as the name suggests is much more robust and hardy), other highlights include the compact Decora, and the almost black leaved Black Prince.

 You may also come across some of the variegated types, these are harder to come by because they are trickier to keep looking great in homes as they need good light levels, however look out for Doescheri which has pink and purple flushes in the leaves.
 The most common variegated type is pictured here.
 Resembling army khaki.